 Two times a year, mom and I treat ourselves to a relaxing day at the thermae.
 We used to go to Thermae Grimbergen, but when they opened a second spa in Melsbroek, just five minutes from where my parents live here in Belgium, we decided to check that out.
-Recently we’ve been there for the third time.
-Needless to say we’ve approved of the place and that’s why I decided to share it with you.
+We’ve been there three times now.
+Needless to say, we’ve approved of the place and that’s why I decided to share it with you.

 Thermae Boetfort is housed in the castle of Boetfort, one of many castles in Belgium that have been restored and given a new purpose.
 You can find not only the thermae in this renewed castle but also the restaurant and the Thermae Boetfort hotel.
 That’s right, if one day of relaxing isn’t enough for you, you can easily spend the night here.

 Let's get ready to… just relax

 If you forgot to bring a bathrobe, towel, bathing suit or slippers, no worries, you can rent them here as well.
-The reception is also where you get your day schedule if you’ve made reservations for one or more treatments (massage, peeling, floating…).
+The reception is also where you get your schedule for the day if you’ve made reservations for one or more treatments (massage, peeling, floating, …).

 After you’ve “checked in,” you go to the locker room where you can change and put your stuff in, well, lockers.
 Don’t compare this room with the locker rooms you see in United States high school television shows though!
 This room has a heated floor, is nice and spacious, and immediately puts you in Zen mode for the rest of your stay.

 Hanging at the Curia

 From the locker room, you can choose where you want to go: Thermae Moenia (nude part) or Thermae Curia (bathing suit part).
 My mom and I always go to Curia, although we suspect the Moenia spa is a bit bigger (we do have plans to check that out next time!).